Preface

 How to cite ADAM

-You can use the following to cite the online version of this book:
+You can use the following to cite the monograph:

 If you use LaTeX, the following can be used instead: